Product Liability and Defective Product

 Notably, product defendant cannot be held liable under any theory unless the defect was a substantial factor in causing the injury.
 More often, the victims’ negligence and the defective product combine as concurrent causes.
 Here, however, the threshold issue is whether the product defect was a “substantial factor” in bringing about plaintiff’s injury; if so, the product defendant is a “legal cause” and the issue becomes one of apportioning damages by comparative fault.
 [See generally, Doupnik v.
 General Motors Corp.
 (1990) 225 Cal.App.3d 849.

-At Abir Cohen Treyzon Salo, LLP our products liability attorneys work tirelessly to right a wrong caused by a defect product by holding manufacturers accountable for the damage they caused.
+At Abir Cohen Treyzon Salo, LLP our attorneys work tirelessly to right a wrong caused by a defective product by holding manufacturers accountable for the damage they caused.
 If you or your loved ones have suffered a significant injury as a result of a product, please call us to see if we can help you.